Historic figures in Tyler history found in abandoned Black cemetery

 He said the volunteers have been a diverse group in age and race.
 Those interested in joining the society to help restore and preserve Black cemeteries can contact Wade at 903-452-3310.

-To join the society, a $5 fee is required for 10 months, or a $50 up front to join, which is funding used toward materials to clean cemeteries, supplies needed, lunch for those helping every month and other group expenses.
+To join the society, a $5 fee is required for 10 months, or $50 upfront to join, which is funding used toward materials to clean cemeteries, supplies needed, lunch for those helping every month and other group expenses.

 Some of the equipment the society is in need for includes shovels, rakes, handsaws, power equipment, computers, printers and cameras.
 All tools will be used for the mission, which is to find, restore and preserve Black history.